Australia’s Best White Wine Varieties

 Pinot G is extremely versatile when it comes to matching it with food.
 “Lighter Grigio styles can pair with pasta, salads and rice-based dishes,” says Adam.
 “I find the richer Gris style is best served with poultry, pork and washed rind cheese.”
 Both styles, he adds, are an amazing accompany to Chinese banquets.

-Best Recipes To Pair With Pinot Gris/Pinot Grigio
+What are the best Recipes To Pair With Pinot Gris/Pinot Grigio?

 Giovanni Pilu’s Malloreddus with Chickpeas, Vongole, Chilli and Parsley